yellabelly/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_faq.md

 3. Rerun `apply` on NodeA.
 4. Rerun `apply` on all other nodes, in any order.
 This step is necessary because running `export --force` on NodeA cleans your topology and domain CA private key and certificate.

-### What happens if you rerun export on a node that is not the first Admin Node Manager and have already run apply?
+### What happens if you rerun `export` on a node that is not the first Admin Node Manager and have already run `apply`?

 In a multi-node domain, if you have previously run `export` successfully on a node that is not the first Admin Node Manager node (for example, NodeC) and try to rerun `export`, you are prompted to rerun with the `--force` option.
 This cleans the `export`, `upgrade`, and `apply` outputs on NodeC, and then reruns `export` on NodeC.
 NodeC can be an Admin Node Manager or a Node Manager.